Colonel Sanders: 1906–1930: various jobs

 After a while, Sanders began to practice law in Little Rock, which he did for three years, earning enough in fees for his family to move with him.
 His legal career ended after a courtroom brawl with his own client destroyed his reputation.
 This period represented a low point for Sanders.
 As his biographer John Ed Pearce wrote, "[Sanders] had encountered repeated failure largely through bullheadedness, a lack of self-control, impatience, and a self-righteous lack of diplomacy."

-Following the incident, Sanders was forced to move back in with his mother in Henryville, and went to work as a laborer on the Pennsylvania Railroad.
+Following the incident, Sanders was forced to move back in with his mother in Henryville, where he went to work as a laborer on the Pennsylvania Railroad.
 In 1916, the family moved to Jeffersonville, where Sanders got a job selling life insurance for the Prudential Life Insurance Company.
 Sanders was eventually fired for insubordination.
 He moved to Louisville and got a sales job with Mutual Benefit Life of New Jersey.

-In 1920 (age 30), Sanders established a ferry boat company, which operated a boat on the Ohio River between Jeffersonville and Louisville.
-He canvassed for funding, becoming a minority shareholder himself, and was appointed secretary of the company.
+In 1920, at age 30, Sanders established a ferry boat company, which operated a boat on the Ohio River between Jeffersonville and Louisville.
+He canvassed for funding, becoming a minority shareholder, and was appointed secretary of the company.
 The ferry was an instant success.
-Around 1922 he took a job as secretary at the Chamber of Commerce in Columbus, Indiana.
-He admitted that he was not very good at the job, and resigned after less than a year.
+Around 1922 he took a job as a secretary at the Chamber of Commerce in Columbus, Indiana.
+He admitted that he was not very good at the job and resigned after less than a year.
 Sanders cashed in his ferry boat company shares for $22,000 ($ today) and used the money to establish a company manufacturing acetylene lamps.
 The venture failed after Delco introduced an electric lamp that it sold on credit.

 Sanders moved to Winchester, Kentucky, to work as a salesman for the Michelin Tire Company.
 He lost his job in 1924 when Michelin closed its New Jersey manufacturing plant.
 In 1924, by chance, he met the general manager of Standard Oil of Kentucky, who asked him to run a service station in Nicholasville.
 In 1930, the station closed as a result of the Great Depression.